- Search The Registry

 *Little Milton was born on this date in 1934.
 He was a Black musician and singer.

-In 1953 at the age of eighteen, Turner introduced him to Sam Phillips of Sun Records.
-This was his big start, it was in St. Louis at Bobbin Records where he wrote the songs I'm a Lonely Man and That Will Never Do that made Milton a prominent blues force.
-About 1960 Little Milton switched to Checker Records, and five years later he had the hit We're Gonna Make It.
-This song was perfectly timed to coincide with the struggle for American Civil Rights.
+In 1953, at eighteen, Turner introduced him to Sam Phillips of Sun Records.
+This was his big start, it was in St. Louis at Bobbin Records where he wrote the songs I'm a Lonely Man, and That Will Never Do that made Milton a prominent blues force.
+About 1960, Little Milton switched to Checker Records, and five years later, he had the hit We're Gonna Make It.
+This song perfectly coincided with the struggle for American Civil Rights.
 Having significant meaning for Blacks at the time, this song was the first of many big hits to come.

-Little Milton released at least five different collectible albums and over eight self-made albums.
+Little Milton released at least five different collectibles and over eight self-made albums.
 His album, I'm a Gambler, released in 1996, sold heavily.
-With age, Milton's career slowed, but not stopped.
-According to the Chicago Tribune, the slowing-down in sales of his albums is the result of a generation that doesn't realize his prolific style of blues music.
-In the 90's he was with Delmark Records.
+With age, Milton's career slowed but not stopped.
+According to the Chicago Tribune, the slowing down in his album sales results from a generation that doesn't realize his prolific style of blues music.
+In the 90's, he was with Delmark Records.